On the structure of complete k\"ahlerian manifolds furnished with closed conformal vector fields

-In the sequel, we let $(M^n,J,g)$ be an $n-$dimensional Hermitian manifold, where $n$ stands for its complex dimension.
-We also let $\omega\in\Omega^2(M)$ denote the corresponding K\"ahler form, so that $\omega(X,Y)=\langle JX,Y\rangle$, for all $X,Y\in\mathfrak X(M)$.
-It is a standard fact (cf. Chapter IX of \cite{Kobayashi:09}, for instance) that $M$ is a K\"ahler manifold if and only if $J$ is parallel with respect to the Levi-Civita connection $\nabla$ of $g$, i.e., if and only if
+In the sequel, we let $(M^n,J,g)$ be a $n-$dimensional hermitian manifold, where $n$ stands for its complex dimension (hence, $M$ has real dimension $2n$).
+We also let $\omega\in\Omega^2(M)$ denote the corresponding k\"ahlerian form, so that $\omega(X,Y)=\langle JX,Y\rangle$ for all $X,Y\in\mathfrak X(M)$.
+It is a standard fact that $M$ is a k\"ahlerian manifold if and only if $J$ is parallel with respect to the Levi-Civita connection $\nabla$ of $g$, i.e., if and only if

 Whenever convenient, we write $g=\langle\cdot,\cdot\rangle$ and let $|\cdot|$ denote the corresponding norm.
-Also, for $X\in\mathfrak X(M)$, we let $\theta_X$ denote the $1-$form metrically dual to $X$, i.e., such that $\theta_X(Y)=\langle X,Y\rangle$, for $Y\in\mathfrak X(M)$; we also let $\theta_X^2$ denote the symmetrization of $\theta_X\otimes\theta_X$, i.e., the covariant symmetric $2-$tensor field on $M$ such that
+Also, for $X\in\mathfrak X(M)$, we let $\theta_X$ denote the $1-$form metrically dual to $X$, i.e., such that $\theta_X(Y)=\langle X,Y\rangle$ for $Y\in\mathfrak X(M)$; we also let $\theta_X^2$ denote the symmetrization of $\theta_X\otimes\theta_X$, i.e., the covariant symmetric $2-$tensor field on $M$ such that

 for $Y,Z\in\mathfrak X(M)$.